faddat/clay/readme.md

 Clay will be considered "feature-complete" when:

-[x] Clay's device images are automatically generated
+* ~~Clay's device images are automatically generated~~

-[ ] it supports cosmovisor and the cosmos sdk upgrade module
+[ ] Clay supports cosmovisor and the cosmos sdk upgrade module

-[ ] it implements a simple blog platform with no reward pool concept
+[x] ~~Clay implements a simple blog platform with no reward pool concept~~

 [ ] documentation for a secure, rsync or syncthing-based git-free genesis ceremony has been created

 [ ] the genesis ceremony has been practiced

-[ ] edge validation has been validated in a few practice rounds
+[ ] edge validation has been demed safe in a few practice rounds

-[ ] a decision has been made on weather or not to use a ZeroTier Network
+ * ~~Zerotier is implemented~~

-Clay launches as soon as it is feature complete.
+Clay launches as soon as it is feature complete, probably the first week of October, 2020.

 ## Get started